Karaoke-Manager/karman/api/01-api.md

 For simplicity the API version is omitted in the conceptual documentation.

-==RFC==: We could also do versioning based on a query paramter which defaults to the latest version.

 ## URL Schema

 The typical way to interact with the Karman API is via the standard REST endpoints in the following formats: